How to Launch a Kayak: Here’s What You Need to Know

 If you’re worried about scratching your kayak, enter and launch while further away from the shore so you aren’t pressing the bottom of the vessel into the ground.

 Now that you’ve mastered successfully launching your kayak, you’re ready for a fun-filled day on the water.
 Are you still feeling a little nervous about keeping your kayak stable while entering and exiting?
-In addition to the methods mentioned above, the best way to stay balanced while entering and exiting a kayak is to use a kayak launch system.
+In addition to the methods mentioned above, the best way to stay balanced while entering and exiting a kayak is to use a EZ Launch® Residential system.
 A good launch system attaches to your dock, secures your kayak when not in use and will keep your vessel steady while you climb inside and prepare to launch.